-This course intends to provide students with an opportunity to gain knowledge and skills from a planned work experience in the Data analytics specialization.
-In this course student will be exposed to a real-life business problem and apply the theoretical and quantitative analytical skills to recommend solutions to the decision makers.
-The entire course outcome is designed in cooperation with the student, the professor, the program chair and career service of the university.
-Internships provide entry-level, career-related experience, and marketable skills and competencies that are highly demanded by the future employers.
+This course provides students with an opportunity to gain knowledge and skills from planned work experience in the Data analytics specialization.
+Sstudents will be exposed to a real-life business problem and apply theoretical and quantitative analytical skills to recommend solutions to decision-makers.
+The entire course outcome is designed in cooperation with the student, the professor, the program chair, and the university's career services department.
+Internships provide entry-level, career-related experience, as well as marketable skills and competencies that are highly demanded by employers.
 At the end of the internship, students will be able to prepare a report about the experience and skills they gained during their stay in their externship.